johnshew/finddups/README.md

+`finddups` is a port of Jesse Schalken's finddups project to Typescript.

 `finddups` is a command line tool to find and remove duplicate files and directory trees for Windows, macOS and Linux.
 It aims to be as efficient as possible, only reading as much of each file as required to determine if it is